 I have already briefly explained the principles of “dead beat” seconds indicator early last year while briefly reviewing this unique Gronefeld One Hertz with Dead Seconds automatic watch.

-In two words, the seconds hand indicator makes only one jump per second, while the same hand on a normal timekeeper (if it was, too, powered by a movement with cadence of balance set for 18,000 vph) would make 5 jumps in the same space of time.
+In two words, the seconds hand indicator makes only one jump per second, while the same hand on a normal timekeeper (if it was, too, powered by a movement with the cadence of balance set for 18,000 vph) would make 5 jumps in the same space of time.

-Although the complication doesn’t look as spectacular as it was in times before the Quartz Crisis, nor it is as useful in maritime navigation as it was before the invention of GPS and GLONASS it will definitely make your watch stand out from the rest of crowd that feature plain and simple sweep seconds indicators.
+Although the complication doesn’t look as spectacular as it was in times before the Quartz Crisis, nor it is as useful in maritime navigation as it was before the invention of GPS and GLONASS it will definitely make your watch stand out from the rest of crowd that features plain and simple sweep seconds indicators.

 The “true beat” complication comes courtesy of the new A&S5003 hand-wound movement.
 Developed exclusively for the British brand, the movement was probably assembled by their long-standing partner and outstanding complications specialist Manufacture La Joux-Perret, which is based in La Chaux-de-Fonds, Switzerland.

 According to official specs, the movement is almost 38 millimeters in diameter and is less than 6 millimeters thick.

 As you can see on the pictures, the caliber sports trendy “inside-out” design where elements of the movement that are usually hidden behind the main plate (including the spring barrels and the balance wheel) are transferred to the timekeeper’s front are easily visible through the skeletonized dial.

 The dial features a symmetrical design where the dead beat display at 7 o’clock is mirrored with a power reserve indicator.
 The pair of gears in the upper half of the dial is the spring barrels that, working together, provide the watch with an impressive power reserve of at least 100 hours.